 5.8.4.
-Power Flow Relay
+Non-exporting Generation ("behind the meter") and Reverse Power Flow Protection

-Generation owners who are generating to displace load, but do not have a Service And Supply Agreement covering the provision of standby service from SaskPower, shall have a power flow relay which isolates the load and generation from SaskPower's system in the event of power flow into the customer's facility.
-A time delay of up to 5 seconds on this relay is permissible to minimize nuisance trips.
+Generation owners who are generating to displace load and not supply energy to the SaskPower shall have protection which isolates the generation from SaskPower's system in the event of power flow out of the customer's facility.
+A time delay of up to 2 seconds on this relay is permissible to minimize nuisance trips.